yonkahlon/Zenject/README.md

 ## <a id="introduction"></a>Introduction

-Zenject is a lightweight dependency injection framework built specifically to target Unity 3D.
-It can be used to turn your Unity 3D application into a collection of loosely-coupled parts with highly segmented responsibilities.
+Zenject is a lightweight dependency injection framework built specifically to target Unity 3D (however it can be used outside of Unity as well).
+It can be used to turn your application into a collection of loosely-coupled parts with highly segmented responsibilities.
 Zenject can then glue the parts together in many different configurations to allow you to easily write, re-use, refactor and test your code in a scalable and extremely flexible way.

 Tested in Unity 3D on the following platforms:
 * PC/Mac/Linux